yyou1996/yyou1996.github.io/_pages/about.md

 <span style="color:blue">**Bio.**</span>
 I am an assistant professor in the School of Science and Engineering at [the Chinese University of Hong Kong, Shenzhen](https://sse.cuhk.edu.cn/en) (CUHK-Shenzhen).
-Before that, I received the Ph.D. degree from Texas A&M University (2019-2024), the B.Eng. degree from Xi'an Jiaotong University (2015-2019), and conducted postdoctoral research at the California Institute of Technology (2024-2025).
+Before that, I received the Ph.D. degree from Texas A&M University (2019-2024), and conducted postdoctoral research at the California Institute of Technology (2024-2025).
 Please refer to my [CV](https://yyou1996.github.io/files/yuning_cv.pdf) for more information.

 I am starting the AI for Life Sciences Laboratory to develop machine-learning algorithms for structural data mining (e.g.